Supplier OnboardingThe Ultimate Guide

 1. Establish an evaluation and approval process

 When you are starting to build your own onboarding program, you will need to start with creating supplier evaluation and approval policies.
-This will allow you to be guided by who you will want to work with and know the steps your team and the potential suppliers must do in order to move through the approval process.
+This will allow you to be guided by who you want to work with and know the steps your team and the potential suppliers must take to move through the approval process.

 2. Set requirements and expectations